dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 1. We can make cool context managers easily with `@contextmannager`.
 2. And this is my favorite- we've exemplified a completely different kind of use case for generators.
 We're using the yield to do something that isn't at all like its ordinary use.
 There is no iterating over a sequence nor messing with concurrency.
 The generator merely acts like a mediator between entering to exiting.

+___
-I think that's all today.
+I think that's all for now.
 If you have more generator relared topics you think would be nice to cover, contact me and maybe I'll extend the post/ write about it another time :)